Edmund Michael Dunne: Bishop of Peoria

-On June 30, 1909, Dunne was appointed as the second bishop of the Diocese of Peoria by Pope Pius X. He received his episcopal consecration on September 1, 1909, from Archbishop Diomede Falconio, with Bishops John Janssen and Peter Muldoon serving as co-consecrators.
+On June 30, 1909, Dunne was appointed as the second bishop of Peoria by Pope Pius X. He received his episcopal consecration on September 1, 1909, from Archbishop Diomede Falconio, with Bishops John Janssen and Peter Muldoon serving as co-consecrators.

 During the early 1920s, the future Archbishop Fulton Sheen, a popular television host in the 1950s, was a priest in the diocese.
 After spending time in pastoral and teaching jobs in the United Kingdom, Dunne told Sheen to return to Peoria in 1925.
 Both Columbia University in New York and Oxford University in England offered him teaching positions.
 However, instead of allowing Sheen to take one of these prestigious position, Dunne assigned him as a curate to St. Patrick's, a poor parish in Peoria.
 Sheen took the assignment without any complaints and enjoyed his time there.
 Nine months later, Dunne summoned Sheen to his office.
 Dunne told him:I promised you to Catholic University over a year ago.
 They told me that with all your traipsing around Europe, you'd be so high hat you couldn't take orders.
 But Father Cullen says you've been a good boy at St. Patrick's.
 So run along to Washington.Edmund Dunn died on October 17, 1929, at age 65.